4 Family Members Found Dead Inside Rockland Home

-In Rockland County, members of the Clarkstown Police Department responded to 10 Clydesdale Court in New City to perform a welfare check on Saturday, Dec.
+In Rockland County, members of the Clarkstown Police Department responded to 10 Clydesdale Court in the hamlet of New City to perform a welfare check on Saturday, Dec.
 30 at 12:20 a.m.

 Upon arrival, officers made entry to the residence and discovered the four deceased persons, consisting of a man, a woman, and two boys, according to Detective Norman Peters of the Clarkstown PD.